alexzimakov/draft-components/src/components/toast/toast.md

 import { Toast } from '../toast';

 <Toast
-  heading="Your app is out of date.
+  message="Your app is out of date.
 Please update to get the latest version." appearance="warning"
 >
   <Toast.Button>Update</Toast.Button>